mariotorres1/CS452/p1/README.md

 $make

-this will give us our .ko file which we will use later
+This will give us our .ko file which we will use later.
 This just gives us the files to run to hide the tesla files, if we do ls right now, all the tesla files will still be there.

 To hide the tesla files, and use our new tesla_getdents function, we run: